masiddique/isce2-install/README.md

 sudo apt-get install libxt-dev
 ```

 Then I also installed Motif: `sudo apt install libmotif-dev`, and configured Cmake again.

-Next, I proceeded as follows:
+There were still several warnings, related mostly to the library `[libgomp.so.1]` which is a critical library for programs using OpenMP for parallel processing.
+I probably I'll need to fix this issue, but for now I proceeded as follows:

 ```
 # compile and install